-If the urge is a trick, it rapidly leaves, so urges to eat are nothing to be afraid of.
-But you do have to put in the effort to stay aware.
+If the urge is a trick, it will rapidly leave, so urges to eat are nothing to be afraid of.
+But you do have to put in the effort to stay aware of them and decide whether to listen to them, or not.
 You have to be firm and remind yourself of what the number one value in your life is at any given moment.

 If you don't wake up and watch yourself every time the urge to eat strikes, you won't know if you're really hungry, and you'll end up polishing off an entire bag of barbecued potato chips before you even realize you've put something into your mouth.

 How you deal with temptation, once you leave dieting behind, depends on the situation.

 Whatever you decide to do, decide to do it consciously and deliberately.
 Take personal responsibility for your choice and accept whatever the consequences are for following through on that decision.
 Don't decide to eat something you consider less healthy and then make excuses for eating it.
 Complaining or blaming yourself after-the-fact isn't to your advantage.